 - Congressional Arts Caucus: Congresswoman Slaughter is co-chair of the Congressional Arts Caucus, which is a bipartisan organization that seeks to fund the arts through federal initiatives.
 Each year, the Arts Caucus’ major objective is to secure adequate funding for the National Endowment for the Arts, and support other federal arts initiatives.

 - Arts Funding: Congresswoman Slaughter has helped scores of national and local arts organizations obtain funding.
 In 2014, Congresswoman Slaughter announced over $1 million in grants for Rochester area arts and humanities projects.
 Recipients of the funds ranged from the University of Rochester to the Gateways Music Festival.

 - Congressional Arts Competition: Congresswoman Slaughter is a proud participant in the nationwide Congressional Arts Competition.
 Each spring, high school students have the opportunity to join this visual art competition, which seeks to recognize and encourage artistic talent.
 A winner from each district travels to DC to meet their representative and has their work displayed in the United States Capitol for a year.
 Since the competition began in 1982, more than 650,000 high school students have participated.
 For additional information about this contest, please visit click here.

 - Arts Advocacy Day: Every year, Congresswoman Slaughter welcomes non-profit arts advocates from across the country to Capitol Hill as they prepare to discuss the importance of federal arts programs.
-Arts Advocacy Day includes national celebrities and arts enthusiasts from around the country who come to the Hill to discuss the importance of federal funding for the arts.
+Arts Advocacy Day includes national celebrities and arts enthusiasts from Rochester and around the country who come to the Hill to discuss the importance of federal funding for the arts.